Melanie-Lo-CS/Groceries/README.md

         - []Height
         - []Diameter
         - []Density
+        - []Weight
 - []Carrying Capacity
-- [] Coding all possible algorithms
+- [] Coding all possible algorithm
 - [] Getting the items into the package
 - [] Getting the items into the warehouse
-- [] Getting the items into the storage
+- [] Getting the items into the storage and on to the shelf
-- [] Getting the items taken out of the package and requested
+- [] Getting the items taken out of the package and requested(order)
 - [] calculating costs of each item
+- [] How are the items getting into all locations listed? (warehouse, storage, etc.
+- [] will there be tags and barcodes?
 - [] Complete all tasks